KaySeng/NeonPower/README.md

 Borrowed Assets: Music from Ultimate Marvel Vs Capcom 3 SFX from Gundam Repositories SFX from Street Fighter 2 Turbo Illustrations from various online websites Various scripts online Background Illustrations from various sources

 Original Assets: Player sprites (Unit-01 from Evangelion) was done by us Background items done by Us (train cart, Snow platform) Scripting was 90% done by us

+## What is the game?

+Neon Power Blitz will be a 2D 1v1 physics fighting game where the only way to damage the opponent is to hit a ball that will fly into the opponent or build meter to activate your ultimate ability.